Terms of Service

 keeping your mobile phone and your email account secure and not letting other people use them.

 If you think your card is lost or stolen, someone knows your security details or there are transactions on your account you don’t recognise, you must immediately:

 let us know ASAP by calling +44(0)2033222585 (lines are open 24/7) or any number linked here, by email on firstname.lastname@example.org or via the Curve app,

 stop using your Curve account and card until you hear from us.

 If you find your Curve card after you’ve locked it but before you’ve notified us, simply unlock it again via the app.

 Uses.
-You can use your Curve card to make payments or withdraw cash.
+You can use your Curve card to make payments online or at mPos or to withdraw cash.